Rust-GPU/rust-gpu/docs/src/codegen-args.md

 ## Debugging "codegen args" flags/options

-As mentioned above, these form the bulk of "codegen args", but keep in mind the list is not exhaustive and you will want to cehck the full list with e.g. `RUSTGPU_CODEGEN_ARGS="--help"`.
+As mentioned above, these form the bulk of "codegen args", but keep in mind the list is not exhaustive and you will want to check the full list with e.g. `RUSTGPU_CODEGEN_ARGS="--help"`.

 ### `--dump-mir DIR`